ppone/docs/dev/single-sign-on.md

    String url = "https://yourcompany.invoiced.com/login/" + token
    ```

-## Generating SSO tokens without a client library
+## Generating Magic Links without a client library

-If you are using a language not supported with an official Invoiced client library then you can still generate single sign-on URLs.
+If you are using a language not supported with an official Invoiced client library then you can still generate Magic Links.
 The steps to generate a JWT token will vary by language, however, there are many open source libraries that make it a simple process.

-Any JWT tokens you generate should be signed using the `HS256` algorithm with your SSO key.
+Any JWT tokens you generate should be signed using the `HS256` algorithm with your Magic Link key.
 The token should have the following parameters for the header:

 ```bash
 {